11

 Law Three builds truth-seekers under tension.

-The ones who don’t just tolerate conflict—they know how to use it.
-They provoke.
-Not for ego.
-For a signal.
+The ones who know how to use tension, not just tolerate it.
+They provoke on the hunt for a signal, not because of ego.

 They listen past the surface.
 They ask the question no one else will touch.
 They don’t spin.
 They pull.